Manage epics

 • Introduced in GitLab 17.4 with a flag named issues_list_drawer.
 Disabled by default.

-• Feature flag name was [changed] to epics_list_drawer in GitLab 17.6.
+• Feature flag changed from issues_list_drawer to epics_list_drawer in GitLab 17.6.

 The availability of this feature is controlled by a feature flag.
 For more information, see the history.
 This feature is available for testing, but not ready for production use.